Tame stacks and log flat torsors: Introduction

-The theory of CEPT-tame actions and covers has been developped in order to extend to higher dimensional schemes methods and results about classical arithmetic Galois modules (\emph{e.g.} rings of integers of number fields), that are zero-dimensional objects over $\Spec(\mathbb{Z})$.
+The theory of CEPT-tame actions and covers has been developed in order to extend to higher dimensional schemes methods and results about classical arithmetic Galois modules (\emph{e.g.} rings of integers of number fields), that are zero-dimensional objects over $\Spec(\Z)$.
 In section~\ref{CEPT_tameries}, we give examples where CEPT-tame covers induce log flat torsors.
-More precisely, given an arithmetic variety $X$ and a CEPT-tame $G$-cover $Y\rightarrow X$ that is flat and whose branch divisor has normal crossings, it is possible, according to Proposition \ref{CEPT_prop}, to find another CEPT-tame $G$-cover $Y'\rightarrow X$ which is isomorphic to $Y$ outside the ramification locus, and can be endowed with the structure of a log flat $G$-torsor.
-We hope that this point of view will give a new insight into the monumental work of Chinburg, Pappas, Taylor \emph{et al.} in the past 20 years.
+More precisely, given an arithmetic variety $X$ and a CEPT-tame $G$-cover $Y\rightarrow X$ that is flat and whose branch divisor has normal crossings, it is possible, according to Proposition~\ref{CEPT_prop}, to find another CEPT-tame $G$-cover $Y'\rightarrow X$ which is isomorphic to $Y$ outside the ramification locus, and can be endowed with the structure of a log flat $G$-torsor.
+We hope that this point of view will give a new insight into the work of Chinburg, Pappas, Taylor \emph{et al.}

-Prior to that, another theory of tame actions, using the language of Hopf algebras, was introduced by Childs and Hurley \cite{ch86}, and subsequently developped by Childs.
+Prior to that, another theory of tame actions, using the language of Hopf algebras, was introduced by Childs and Hurley \cite{ch86}, and subsequently developed by Childs.
 The initial aim was to turn wild extensions into tame objects under some Hopf algebra.
 This theory may nowdays be seen as a special case of CEPT-tameness.
-In section~\ref{CH_tameries}, we show that, over a Dedeking ring, if such a tame action is generically a torsor, then the maximal order on which the same Hopf algebra coacts can be endowed with the structure of a log flat torsor.
+In section~\ref{CH_tameries}, we show that, over a Dedekind ring, if such a tame action is generically a torsor, then the maximal order on which the same Hopf algebra coacts can be endowed with the structure of a log flat torsor.

 Let us review briefly the contents of this paper.
-In section~\ref{logflat_section} we prove that, when $G$ is a finite flat linearly reductive group scheme, the restriction map from log flat torsors over $X(\log D)$ to fppf torsors over $U$ is an equivalence of categories ($X$, $D$ and $U$ being as above).
+In section~\ref{logflat_section} we prove the representability of log flat torsors under finite flat group schemes, which extends the result of Kato \cite{kato2} to the non-commutative case.
+Then we prove that, when $G$ is a finite flat linearly reductive group scheme, the restriction map from log flat torsors over $X(\log D)$ to fppf torsors over $U$ is an equivalence of categories ($X$, $D$ and $U$ being as in Theorem~\ref{thm:main_intro}).
 The main tools are a local description of $G$ as an extension of an \'etale group by a diagonalizable group, due to \cite{aov}, and a description of $G$-torsors similar to that given by Olsson in \cite{olsson}.